 Some of the causes of burnout can be negative work dynamics, unclear expectations, lack of support or communication, and an imbalance between work and life responsibilities.
 If employees feel overwhelmed by a situation, that can contribute to burnout.
 Give an employee space in which they can speak openly, allowing you to get to the root of an issue and to work towards a viable solution together.

 Reinforce purpose and find opportunities to take on meaningful projects

 We can reduce burnout by helping our employees find meaning in their work, and by discovering what personally motivates them.

 During your one-on-one conversations with employees take time to find out what excites them or brings them purpose in their current role.
 In addition to addressing the stressors that lead to burnout, it’s just as important to seek out the positive aspects in an employee’s role and work environment.
-To motivate them into contributing to a productive team culture, find ways to build upon those experiences.
+To motivate them to contribute to a productive team culture, find ways to build upon those experiences.
 For example, if an employee enjoys project managing, ask them to facilitate an upcoming joint project among departments.

-Recognition also motivates employees, bolster’s their sense of purpose and builds team culture.
+Recognition also motivates employees, bolsters their sense of purpose, and builds team culture.
 If your team has worked on a project that helped your organization pivot its operations during the early stages of COVID-19, took on additional responsibilities to keep a department running during furloughs, or worked extra hours or shifts to care for patients, quantify the ways that their work has positively impacted your organization.
 This will provide validation that their everyday tasks have had a direct impact on the business.

 Recognize the need for work-life boundaries